trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 if it should be obvious that the file is being processed.
-For example, the package's configured header file created using `TRIBITS_CONFIGURE_FILE()`_ does not result in a file trace print statement because this is an unconditional command that is explicitly called in one of the the package's ``CMakeLists.txt`` files so it should be clear that this file is being processed and exactly when it is processed.
+For example, the package's configured header file created using `TRIBITS_CONFIGURE_FILE()`_ does not result in a file trace print statement because this is an unconditional command that is explicitly called in one of the package's ``CMakeLists.txt`` files so it should be clear that this file is being processed and exactly when it is processed.